plforacle/heatwave-movie-stream-hol/load-csv-data-movie/load-csv-data-movie.md

     ![Dryrun script](./images/load-script-dryrun.png "load script dryrun")

-7. Autoload also generated a statement lke the one below.
+7. Autoload also generated a statement like the one below.
 Execute this statement now.

     ```bash
     <copy>SELECT log->>"$.sql" AS "Load Script" FROM sys.heatwave_autopilot_report WHERE type = "sql" ORDER BY id;</copy>